 My first efforts at developing a book stemmed from coaching students on how to write.
 I realized that multiple students were often making identical errors, and I thought that a dedicated writing guide might be beneficial in helping them develop writing skills.
 So, I drafted an academic textbook proposal and sent it to several publishers, one of which eventually accepted and will be releasing the book in late 2018.

 That thrill of the chase in finding a publisher spurred me on to write a second, health-related book.
 However, the process that ensued of writing a proposal, and waiting for an agent, and altering the proposal to meet the agent’s preferences, and still waiting weeks or sometimes months for a response convinced me that traditional publishing is not for me.
-So I made the switch to self-publishing, and I now have my first book, Overcoming Ménière’s, on the market with three more health-related books nearly finished.
+So I made the switch to self-publishing, and now I have published several books, including those in my ‘vestibular series’ that focus on medical conditions of the inner ear.
 I have also started two books in the area of fitness, with ideas for more books constantly bouncing around in my head.

 As for me, I live with my wife and daughters in the booming city of Houston yet I’m a small-town Midwesterner at heart.
 My background and experience is in the area of sports medicine, and I have a love for my career that rivals my passion for writing.
 After working in the clinical field as an athletic trainer for seven years, I went back to school to earn my doctorate in Kinesiology, followed by a post-doctoral fellowship in molecular physiology and biophysics.
 Now, I help administrate a clinical program to prepare future students to be successful in the work force.